-IRS installment agreements, also called IRS payment plans, are offered to taxpayers looking for a way to pay their taxes to the government in monthly amounts.
-Installment agreements are among the most popular programs requested by clients at our Atlanta CPA firm.
+IRS installment agreements are offered to taxpayers looking for a way to pay their taxes to the government in monthly amounts.
+Installment agreements are among the most popular programs requested by clients at our CPA firm.
+It is important to use installment agreements to pay taxes over time to avoid penalties and ensure timely payments.

-There are several variations of installment agreements:
+There are several variations of payment plans:

-• Automatic Installment Agreement
+- Automatic Installment Agreement

-• Streamlined Installment Agreement
+- Streamlined Installment Agreement

-• Regular Installment Agreement
+- Regular Installment Agreement

-• Partial-Pay Installment Agreement
+- Partial-Pay Installment Agreement

-• Direct Debit Installment Agreement
+- Direct Debit Installment Agreement

-CPA Tax Planning Tip: It is important to know that installment agreements are available as a tax relief solution only if the taxpayer’s returns have been filed.
+***CPA Tax Planning Tip:*** It is important to know that payment plans are available as a tax relief solution only if the taxpayer’s returns have been filed.
 The IRS will be looking for the last six years of returns.
 If returns are missing, then they need to be filed as soon as possible.
 At that point, we can propose an installment agreement to the IRS for the tax due.

 Automatic Installment Agreements

-To qualify, the taxpayer must not have owed back taxes or had an installment agreement in the last five years.
+To qualify, the taxpayer must not have owed back taxes or had an existing agreement in the last five years.
 The full amount of the tax must be paid in monthly installments within three years.

 The application process is straightforward and financial information is not required to be submitted.